-2022 Performance Highlights
+2023 Performance Highlights

-We are a clinical-stage cell therapy company advancing a pipeline of product candidates for patients with solid tumors utilizing our proprietary ex vivo genetic and epigenetic T-cell reprogramming technologies: c-Jun overexpression, NR4A3 knockout, Epi-RTM and Stim-RTM, which can be applied in a target agnostic manner to multiple T-cell modalities, including chimeric antigen receptor ("CAR"), tumor-infiltrating lymphocytes ("TIL") and T-cell receptor ("TCR") therapies.
+We are a clinical-stage cell therapy company advancing a pipeline of product candidates for patients with solid tumors utilizing our proprietary ex vivo genetic and epigenetic T-cell reprogramming technologies.
+In nonclinical studies, our proprietary T-cell reprogramming technologies have been shown to generate potent, tumor-reactive, long-lasting and functional T cells to drive durable tumor cytotoxicity.
+Our technologies can be applied in a target agnostic manner to multiple T-cell modalities, including chimeric antigen receptor ("CAR"), tumor-infiltrating lymphocytes ("TIL") and T-cell receptor ("TCR") therapies.
 Our executive compensation programs are designed to align with performance.

-Highlights of our performance in 2022 include:
+Highlights of our performance in 2023 include: